MSc Computer Systems Security

 The significance of information security and the demand for relevant skills has been emphasised recently by high-profile incidents concerning the privacy of personal data and security of financial information.

-This specialist MSc Computer Systems Security course focuses on the technical aspects of computer systems security and systems administration, particularly penetration testing.
+This specialist Masters in Computer Systems Security focuses on the technical aspects of computer systems security and systems administration, particularly penetration testing.
 It is accredited by the Tiger Scheme and will give you exemption from some of its professional examinations.
 You will be taught by an internationally recognised team from the University’s Information Security Research Group, and external speakers contribute to delivering the latest expertise and developments.